2016 European Citizenship Awards – vote now!

 A judging panel selected four nominees for each categories, following precise rules of procedure and clear selection criteria.

-Here you can find the detailed description for each candidate within the four categories.
+Have a look at the detailed descriptions for each candidate within the four categories and select your favorites.
 This is where your participation counts.
 You are now invited to choose your favorite candidate in each category and so give them a chance to be our 2016 Laureates.